tauri-apps/tauri-docs/docs/guides/webview-versions.md

 ### macOS

-On macOS Tauri uses the component that comes preinstalled with macOS since version 10.10 (Yosemite).
+On macOS Tauri uses the webview that comes preinstalled with macOS since version 10.10 (Yosemite).
 It is considered a core component and is therefore updated with the regular OS updates.
-This means _unsuspported_ macOS versions also **do not** receive WebKit updates.
+This means _unsuspported_ macOS versions **do not** receive WebKit updates.

 To find the Webkit version used by WKWebView you can use this command: